 - Ofsted recognises that marking and feedback to pupils, both written and oral, are important aspects of assessment.
 However, Ofsted does not expect to see any specific frequency, type or volume of marking and feedback; these are for the school to decide through its assessment policy.
 Marking and feedback should be consistent with that policy, which may cater for different subjects and different age groups of pupils in different ways, in order to be effective and efficient in promoting learning. - Ofsted does not expect performance and pupil-tracking data to be presented in a particular format.
-Such data should be provided to inspectors in the format that the school would ordinarily use to track and monitor the progress of pupils in that school (Ofsted inspections clarification for schools, March 2015, No. 140169)
+Such data should be provided to inspectors in the format that the school would ordinarily use to track and monitor the progress of pupils in that school (Ofsted inspections - clarification for schools, March 2015, No. 140169)

-SCS Alignment with the UAE National Agenda Parameter 2022 - 2023:
+SCS Alignment with the UAE National Agenda Parameter:

 In line with the UAE National Agenda's aim to improve the quality of education across the country, Safa Community School participates in international and external benchmarking assessments on a regular basis.
 All students from Years 4-6 undertake the 'GL Cognitive Ability Test (CAT4)'.
 This allows teachers to address patterns and adapt teaching methods to suit individual or group needs, ensuring feedback is appropriate and targets are achievable.
 As well as this, 'Progress Test Series' is used annually in English, Maths (Year 2-Year 6) and Science (Year 3 - Year 6) to deliver a detailed, accurate, and clear picture of each pupil's attainment and progress.
-Furthermore, Arabic A students from Years 5 and 6 participate in the 'International Bench Testing (IBT)' which allows schools to compare student performance internationally, between year groups and overtime.
-In line with the UAE's target to be ranked among the top 15 countries in the world for TIMSS our Year 5 cohort from 2019 completed TIMSS and gained scores of 596 aand 593 in mathematics and science respectively and gained targets of 591 - 601 and 598 - 608 for 2023 TIMSS.
+Additionally Years 2 - 6 complete Form A, B and C of the NGRT as a National Benchmark reading assessment.
+Furthermore, Year 4 to Year 6 students participate in the 'Arabic Benchmark Testing (ABT)' which allows schools to compare student performance internationally, between year groups and overtime.
+In line with the UAE's target to be ranked among the top 15 countries in the world for TIMSS our Year 5 cohort from 2019 completed TIMSS and gained scores of 596 and 593 in mathematics and science respectively and gained targets of 591 - 601 and 598 - 608 for 2023 TIMSS.
 This enables us to compare ourselves with other schools winin UAE as well as across the world.
+In our most recent PIRLS